AI-Assisted Legacy Migration: Lessons Learned

 What AI Consistently Fails At

-Making architectural decisions - AI will confidently design elaborate systems that work in isolation but don't integrate with your codebase.
+Making architectural decisions - AI will design elaborate systems that work in isolation but don't integrate with your codebase.
 Every time you let AI decide architecture, you create refactoring work for later.

 Refactoring without breaking things - Ask AI to "improve" code and watch it create technical debt at impressive speed.
 It will add abstractions you don't need and remove patterns you depend on.